mayur-tolexo/sworker/README.md

 type Handler func(context.Context, ...interface{}) error

 Here print is a handler function.
-Define your own handler and pass it in the jobpool and you are ready to go.
+Define your own handler and pass it to the workers and you are ready to go.
 ```
 ### Logger
 There are two ways to set logger in the pool.